-joined the Board on 25 October 2019.
+joined the Board as an Independent Director on 25 October 2019.
 Mr Chua holds a Bachelor of Business Degree majoring in Financial Analysis from Nanyang Technological University.
 Mr Chua is also a Chartered Financial Analyst and a member of the CFA Institute.
-Mr Chua has over 16 years of experience in banking and finance industry.
+Mr Chua has over 16 years of experience in the banking and finance industry.